vivekpal1/vivek/data/blog/Beauty OfJavascript.md

 date: '2022-02-11'
 ---

-I started learning Javascript when I was in 9th standerd.
+I started learning Javascript when I was in 9th standard.
 Although I discontinued it in 11th.
 But when I seriously started learning it last year, I felt love to code in it.
 Many people assume that if you love JS, then you tried no other language.
 But I think that it is not true.
 Every language is made for specific purpose.
 As Javascript is mainly for web development, the thing I do most.
 I have also tried to code Python and C. It doesn't mean that I hate these languages.
 It's just that Javascript suits me most